 Prof. Matloff also is often invited to speak to student groups, such as at UC Berkeley, the Stanford University Law School and the Asian-American Out of the Silence Conference at Stanford.
 He has also given invited speeches at the high school level, such as "testifying" on the issues of immigration and affirmative action at the Berkeley High School Mock Congress.

-Dr. Matloff has written articles (in many cases by invitation of the magazine or newspaper) for the New York Times, the Washington Post, Forbes Magazine, the Los Angeles Times, CNN, Bloomberg View, the Public Interest, the New Democrat (a publication of the Democratic Leadership Council), and so on.
-He has also served as an invited panelist in the New York Times' Room for Debate online site, here, here, here, here and here .
+Dr. Matloff has written articles (in many cases by invitation of the magazine or newspaper) for the New York Times, the Washington Post, Forbes Magazine, the Los Angeles Times, CNN, the Public Interest, the New Democrat (a publication of the Democratic Leadership Council), and so on.
+He has also served as an invited panelist in the New York Times' Room for Debate online site, here, here, here, here and here.
+He also has been a frequent contributor to Bloomberg View; see here, here, here, here and here.